 Brands Using 192.168.0.1

-There are some Router brands that uses 192.168.0.1 as the router IP address so you should check out the router IP address first as per the below steps
+There are some Router brands that uses 192.168.0.1 as the router IP address so you should check out the router IP address first as per the above steps by trying to login

 How to find your router’s IP address